 Series C in 2021

-Xalud Therapeutics, Inc. is a biotechnology company focused on developing therapies for neuro-inflammatory diseases.
-Established in 2009 and based in Berkeley, California, Xalud is known for its innovative gene therapy platform aimed at addressing chronic pain.
-The company's lead product candidate, XT-150, is currently undergoing Phase 2 clinical studies for the treatment of osteoarthritis pain.
-Additionally, Xalud is exploring the potential of its other product, XT-101, which is a single dosage injection designed to halt disease progression, eliminate neuropathic pain, and reverse paralysis.
-The company is also investigating the applicability of XT-101 for conditions such as multiple sclerosis and amyotrophic lateral sclerosis.
-Xalud Therapeutics is a portfolio company of PBM Capital Group.
+Xalud Therapeutics, Inc. is a biotechnology company focused on developing therapies for neuro-inflammatory diseases and chronic pain management.
+Established in 2009 and based in San Francisco, California, the company has created a gene therapy platform aimed at addressing conditions such as osteoarthritis and rheumatoid arthritis.
+Its lead product candidate, XT-150, is currently undergoing clinical trials to evaluate its efficacy in treating osteoarthritis pain.
+Additionally, Xalud is exploring the potential of another product, XT-101, which is designed to halt disease progression, alleviate neuropathic pain, and reverse paralysis, with research ongoing into its applications for multiple sclerosis and amyotrophic lateral sclerosis.
+Through innovative strategies, Xalud Therapeutics seeks to provide effective relief for patients suffering from inflammatory joint disorders.

 Series D in 2021